 Chalk talk is the only format used for presentations-no projection equipment of any kind is available.

-Baltimore Vector Encounter takes place in June, beginning on a Friday morning and ending Saturday evening.
-Exact dates and other details are posted on this website in early February.
-The Encounter is held at Johns Hopkins Bloomberg School of Public Health and Goucher College campuses in Baltimore, Maryland.
+The Baltimore Vector Encounter take place in either June or July and is a 2 day meeting.
+Exact dates and additional details are posted on this website in early February.
+The Encounter is held at Johns Hopkins Bloomberg School of Public Health and/or Goucher College campuses in Baltimore, Maryland.

-Online registration, accessed through this website, is usually available between February 1 and mid-April , depending on the date of the conference.
+Online registration, accessed through this website, is usually available between February 1 and mid-April, depending on the dates of the conference.

 The Encounter is meant for all scientists interested in some aspect of vector biology: students, postdoctoral fellows, faculty and administrators.
 Broad interaction among scientists from many sub-disciplines enhances the value of the event.
 Population biologists and vector ecologists are especially encouraged to attend to complement the strong contingent of molecular biologist regulars.

-The Baltimore Vector Encounter is sponsored by, and receives financial support from, the Malaria Research Institute of the Johns Hopkins Bloomberg School of Public Health (JHMRI).
+The Baltimore Vector Encounter is sponsored by, and receives financial support from, the Johns Hopkins Malaria Research Institute (JHMRI) of the Johns Hopkins Bloomberg School of Public Health.

 Costs to participants are minimal.
-Registration fee is $30 which includes lunch both days and two breaks each day.
-There is a charge for Friday night dinner, but that is also generously subsidized by JHMRI.
+Registration fee is $30 which includes lunch and two breaks each day.
+There is a charge for the social event held the first night of the meeting, but is generously subsidized by JHMRI.